Sinai Banner

 Education Requirements for Becoming A Bar/Bat Mitzvah

-• Students who previously attended a Jewish day School, but are not presently attending one, will be evaluated by the Rabbi, Cantor and/or Director of Education to determine their competency in Hebrew.
-Attending Sinai Temple Hebrew School will be at the discretion of the Rabbi, Cantor and Director of Education.
-Attendance at Sinai Temple’s Sunday program will be required.
-In addition, any child attending a Jewish Day School at the time of Bar/Bat Mitzvah but not during the previous few years will be evaluated to determine their competency in Hebrew.
-If the child’s competency is deemed satisfactory, he/she will be considered to have met the equivalent of the Hebrew program at Sinai.
-If the child’s competency is unsatisfactory, individualized assignments according to need will be developed by the Director of Education and/or the Rabbi or Cantor.
+• Any student who previously attended a Jewish day School, but is not presently attending one, will be required to attend Sinai Temple's Sunday program and possibly Hebrew school.
+He/she will be evaluated by the Director of Education, the Rabbi or the Cantor to determine his/her competency in Hebrew.
+Any child attending a Jewish Day School at the time of Bar/Bat Mitzvah but not during the previous few years will be evaluated to determine their competency in Hebrew.
+If the child's competency is deemed satisfactory, he/she will be considered to have met the equivalent of the Hebrew program at Sinai.
+If the child's competency is unsatisfactory, attendance at Hebrew classes and/or individualized assignments according to need of the student (which is not limited to but may include tutoring) will be developed by the Director of Education and/or the Rabbi or Cantor.

-Sinai Temple Religious School will make every reasonable effort to meet the needs of special needs learners.
-Parents of children with documented special needs may, in addition, elect to provide individual Hebrew tutoring for their children based on the following criteria:
+• Sinai Temple Religious School will make every reasonable effort to meet the needs of special needs learners.
+Parents of children with special needs may, in addition, elect to provide individual Hebrew tutoring for their children.
+If this is the case, the Director of Education can recommend Hebrew teachers who would be willing to work as a tutor.

 Exceptions to the Bar/Bat Mitzvah requirement policies will be considered if submitted in writing to the Religious School Committee.
 The Committee will respond in writing within seven days following its next regularly scheduled meeting.
 If the family is not satisfied, they may seek review of their request by the Sinai Temple Board of Trustees.
 (All decisions of The Board of Trustees are final).